Code-Institute-Submissions/Rosaria-Fini-Milestone-Project-2/README.md

 ## User Stories
 This section provide an insight into the UX process.

 * As a user, I want to be able to book a travel package directly from the website and to find useful informations about the destinations.

 * As a user, I want to be able to get easily in touch with the travel agency.
 An entire section is dedicated to this scope which takes the user directly to the contact page.

 * As a user, I want to find a gallery section that will show me more about a Country of destination so I can make an accurate decision.

 * As a user, I want to be able to see the locations on the google map and to filter the results based on the Country I whish to travel to.

-From The map I want also be able to be redirected to the page where I can make the booking.
+* As a user, I want to find additional info about the locations on the map and be redirected to the page where I can make the booking from the map.

-* As a user, I want to be able to see some social media links, so I can get to know the brand better.
+* As a user, I want to be able to find some social media links, so I can get to know the brand better.
 This can be found in footer section.

-* As a user, I want to be able to find out where QVD is located so I can have a direct contact.
+* As a user, I want to be able to find out where QVD is located so I can have a direct contact as well as finding other useful info.

 * As a user, I want there to be a comtact form fully functional, so I can get info quicker.